amitsaha/echorand.me/content/posts/go-embed.md

 ## Notes

-If you don't like the `embed` package being imported for it's side-effects, this may change before the final release.
+If you don't like the `embed` package being imported for its side-effects, this may change before the final release.
 See [here](https://github.com/golang/go/issues/43217#issuecomment-748438637) for the details.